dnsimple/dnsimple-python/README.markdown

         # Use email/api_token credentials
         dns = DNSimple(email=YOUR_EMAIL_ADDRESS, api_token=YOUR_API_TOKEN)

-2. Store you username/password credentials in a file called `.dnsimple` in the current directory with the following data:
+2. Store you username/password or email/api\_token credentials in a file called `.dnsimple` in the current directory with the following data:

+        [DNSimple]
         username: email@domain.com
         password: yourpassword

+    Or:

+        [DNSimple]
+        email: email@domain.com
+        api_token: yourapitoken

     You then need not provide any credentials when constructing `DNSimple`:

         dns = DNSimple()

 ## Domain Operations